olimiemma/olimiemma/README.md

 <p>

- In my free time: let's talk Psychology,HBS, philosophy, Business and Muuusiiiiccccc🎶. 🙂
+ In my free time: let's talk Psychology,HBS, philosophy, life long learning and Muuusiiiiccccc🎶. 🙂

 <a href="https://global.mit.edu/news-stories/a-whole-new-world-of-learning-via-mit-opencourseware-videos">More about me</a>